Winter Activity Guide to the Best of Lake Louise, Banff National Park

 5. Take an overnight backcountry adventure into Skoki Lodge

-Sign up for a guided backcountry snowshoe or ski trip into Skoki Lodge for 1-3 nights, all meals included.
+Sign up for a guided backcountry snowshoe or ski trip into Skoki Lodge for 1-3 nights, including meals.

 The journey begins at the Lake Louise Ski Resort with a ride up the gondola.
 Then, travel down a chairlift to Temple Lodge on the backside of the resort.
-From here, you’ll hike or ski 7 miles into the lodge over two alpine passes and across scenic Ptarmigan Lake.
+You’ll hike or ski 7 miles from here into the lodge over two alpine passes and across scenic Ptarmigan Lake.

 Read More: